YozoraNoHoshi/Pokemon-Catcher/README.md

 Note: This Readme assumes you have Node > 10.2 installed, and are using npm as your package manager.

+For the backend commit history, see the (now deprecated) [repo here](https://github.com/YozoraNoHoshi/pokesimbackend).

 ## Installation Guide